Welcome to campus! Find out what you need to know and do when you come to campus or another University site.

 Where the system is unable to ensure to adequate air intake and exchange, other mitigations, such as portable air purifiers have been deployed

-Real-time monitoring of carbon dioxide (CO2) levels as a proxy to evaluate airborne virus risk and adequate fresh air supply – monitors have been installed in teaching spaces and some other spaces to actively monitor air quality
+Real-time monitoring of carbon dioxide (CO2) levels as a proxy to evaluate airborne virus risk and adequate fresh air supply – sensors have been installed in teaching spaces and each occupied level of every building

 Strongly encourage all members of our University community to stay up to date with their vaccinations, and continue to provide advice, information and resources to support our community to stay informed on this

-Food and drink outlets that are not University tenants may also be operating on or near campus.
+Food and drink outlets that are not University tenants also operate on or near campus.

 The Sustainability Team would like to remind people purchasing drinks in disposable coffee cups that these must be disposed in the red landfill bins.
 For more information on correct waste disposal, including takeaway food packaging, visit Reduce, Re-use, Recycle